Arnór Smárason

-Arnór Smárason (born 7 September 1988) is an Icelandic footballer who plays for Icelandic second-tier 1. deild karla side ÍA Akranes.
-He can play in all the positions on the midfield.
+Arnór Smárason (born 7 September 1988) is an Icelandic former footballer.
+He played in all the positions on the midfield.

 Early life

 Arnór was born in Akranes, Iceland, and is a cousin of Pétur Pétursson.
 He started his football career at the local club ÍA Akranes, before moving to Norway at age 15 together with his family.
 He played a year with Molde FK as his father was attending Molde University College, before returning to Iceland.
 A year later, Arnór moved to the Netherlands to join up with the youth teams of SC Heerenveen, following a successful trial.

 Club career

 Hereenveen

 Arnór signed his first professional contract with Hereenveen on 9 September 2007, aged 19.
 He made his senior debut the same season, during the spring of 2008, whilst also signing a new three-year deal with the Eredivisie side.

 During the following season, in 2008–09, Arnór became a regular starter for Heerenveen.
 He made his continental debut for the club in the Europa League on 18 September 2008, coming on as a late sub in a 1–1 draw against the Portuguese side Vitória.
 Nearly a month later, on 19 October 2008, Arnór scored his first competitive goal for the club in a 2–2 draw against Roda.
 That season Heerenveen finished 5th in the Eredivisie and went all the way to the final in the KNVB Cup.
 They eventually won against Twente, 2–2 after full-time and 5–4 on penalties, though Arnór remained on the bench as an unused sub.
 In all, Arnór played 27 games for Hereenveen during the season and scored 5 goals.

 Due to a serious back injury, Arnór missed most of the 2009–10 league play.
 He was sent to the clinic of Bayern Munich club doctor Hans-Wilhelm Müller-Wohlfahrt, who treated him during the spring of 2010.
 He returned to the pitch in March the same year, playing two competitive games throughout the season.
 At the same time, Heerenveen communicated that Arnór would leave the club as a free transfer the upcoming summer, due to the club's financial difficulties.